HTTPS allows you to establish a secure communication channel between the end-user and your OutSystems environment. This way:

 - Man-in-the-middle attacks are prevented: when the end-user accesses the application using HTTPS, the application server is required to present a certificate, that the end-user's browser checks to see if that is a trusted application server, or some other application server that cannot be trusted.

-Moreover, when the environment is using HTTPS, the development environments and monitoring consoles use a secure connection to the environment.
+To use HTTPS in your application you must configure and activate SSL (Secure Socket Layers) in the environments of your infrastructure.
+When SSL is active, the development environments and monitoring consoles will also use a secure connection to the environment.

 After configuring SSL in your infrastructure, you can define that some parts or your entire application/environment must be served over HTTPS.